<

 10 April 1943:

-Departs Truk with the I-177 to patrol off the eastern coast of Australia on her first war patrol.
+Departs Truk with I-177 to patrol off the eastern coast of Australia on her first war patrol.

 27 April 1943:

-100 miles off Port Stephens, Australia.
-The I-178 torpedoes and sinks the 7,176-ton American "Liberty" ship LYDIA M. CHILDS at 33-08S, 153-24E.
-The CHILDS was bound for Australia with a cargo of Army tanks.
+90 miles E of Newcastle, Australia.
+After 1855, I-178 torpedoes and sinks the 7,176-ton American "Liberty" ship LYDIA M. CHILDS at 33-08S, 153-24E.
+CHILDS was bound for the Middle East with a cargo of Army tanks on her maiden voyage.

 18 May 1943: